Fixed-price contract? Go here instead.

 Contacting our customer support team or requesting a refund does not qualify as filing a dispute; you must use the following steps to officially file a dispute.

-Keep in mind timing is critical here — you must file any dispute during the five days after the billing period closes.
+Keep in mind that timing is critical here — you must file any dispute during the five days after the billing period closes.
 For example, freelancers must submit their hours for the prior week to you by Sunday at midnight UTC.
 You then have from Monday at noon UTC until Friday at midnight UTC to review those hours and file a dispute, if needed.

 To file a dispute